PvdBerg1998/hfml_data_preprocessor/README.md

     fft[fft.x.between(0, 1000)].plot(x="x", y="y", title=variable)
 ```

-Python utilities for common data extraction tasks will soon be available!

 # Compilation
 The tool is written in the Rust programming language.
 A working Rust compiler is therefore required.
 However, it also relies on third party libraries and therefore requires a bit more attention to compile from source.
 The main external dependencies are:
 - [GNU Scientific Library](https://www.gnu.org/software/gsl/) (GSL) for general purpose math.
 This is bundled and compiled using a C/C++ compiler automatically.